xor-ranavikrant/Readme/Ignite Lab.md

 9. Review the **cmd 88** cell.

-*Using the Twitter sentiment model we trained in cmd 75 cell, Wide World Importers decided to run various campaigns to reduce their customer churn and to increase their revenue.*
+*Wide World Importers decided to run a number of campaigns using the Twitter sentiment model which was trained in cmd 75 cell in order to reduce customer churn and increase revenue.*

 ![cmd 88](media/images/image3129.png)